Policy Framework

 EPAC: The Executive Policy Approval Committee.
 Functions as an authorizing step when Policies are referred to the committee.

-Institutional Risk: Risk is the possibility of an issue, event or incident occurring and impacting the ability of the university to achieve its mission, strategic goals, and objectives.3 There are four major types of Institutional Risk: financial, legal, operational, and reputational.
+Institutional Risk: Risk is the possibility of an issue, event or incident occurring and impacting the ability of the university to achieve its mission, strategic goals, and objectives.3 There are five major types of Institutional Risk: financial, legal, life/safety, operational, and reputational.

 Issuing Officer: Individuals authorized to issue Policy Documents.